newjanson/Sudoku/README.md

 ### Sharven Prasad Dhanasekar: ###

 For this project, I programmed the GUI application.
 More specifically, I coded the `SudokuGUI` class which handles the rendering of the Sudoku board, the user input, and the in game buttons.
 Moreover, I also integrated the backend components, such as the `SudokuBoard` class, with the GUI application so that the GUI properly updates and recieves information from the backend.
 My contributions to the README is that I added the formatting to it (e.g. the headings, table of contents, links, etc.).
-Apart from the formatting, I added the Licensing information to the README, the documentation for the `SudokuGUI` class, and the instructions on how to play the game using the controls.
+Apart from the formatting, I added the Licensing information to the README, the directory structure, the documentation for the `SudokuGUI` class, and the instructions on how to play the game using the controls.

 ### Greg Zetko: ###